bejaranof/AndroidPublisherSDK/README.md

 onStartDownloadAds();
 ```

-- This callback is triggered when the SDK successfully loaded the ads. **Recommended to be used with the show() method to avoid any empty view.**
+- This callback is triggered when the SDK successfully loaded the ads.
 ```java
 onLoadAdSucceeded();
 ```